-While the interest convergence principle has been applied in studies of institutional diversity and inclusion policies, programs, and initiatives with regard to enrolled students, it has not yet been used to examine the racial and gender diversity of existing and newly hired faculty.
+While the interest convergence principle has been applied in studies of institutional diversity and inclusion policies, programs, and initiatives with regard to enrolled students, it has not yet been used to examine the racial and gender diversity of faculty.
 It is possible that patterns in the hiring and retention of racial and gender minority faculty will mirror that of the student body.
 However, it is also possible that faculty face unique challenges due to their positioning within the institution.
 The two groups may have differing interests, and thus differing conditions for their interests to converge with that of the institution.
+Further, the role of contextual factors in mediating the convergence and divergence of interests is left unclear.
+Are the interests of racial groups consistent across time, place, and circumstance, or are they variable in response to social, political, and economic context?
+As Driver highlighted, Bell’s original theorization of interest convergence treated “Black interests” and “White interests” as monolithic and immutable.
+More research is necessary to better understand the variability of the interests of racial groups, both with regard to intraracial differences as well as macro-level contextual factors.

 Intersectionality

-[Add at least one Pat Hill Collins cite somewhere in this section]

 The principle of intersectionality, coined by Kimberlé Crenshaw (1989), emphasizes the interconnectedness of social categories such as race, gender, age, sexuality, and socioeconomic status.
 It argues that individuals experience multiple layers of privilege and oppression simultaneously, and these intersections shape their experiences and identities.
 At its core, the principle of intersectionality recognizes that a person's identity is multifaceted, and different forms of oppression or privilege can't be understood independently.
 Instead, they intersect to create complex, and sometimes contradictory, experiences.